webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

     2. [Getting Started - Face Recognition Server](https://github.com/noFlowWater/signage_solution/tree/main/flask/README.md)
     3. [Getting Started - React App](https://github.com/noFlowWater/signage_solution/tree/main/react_signage/README.md)

-    Each link has step-by-step setup guide for `nodejs`, `flask`, and `react_signage` directories.
+    Each link has a step-by-step setup guide for `nodejs`, `flask`, and `react_signage` directories.
 You **MUST be set in the order of the links above**.

 ## Source Code

 ### Face Recognition

 - Reference GitHub: [Facial Recognition Repository](https://github.com/subhamroy021/Facial-Recognition.git)
-- Pre-trained XML file using the Haar Algorithm is used.
+- A pre-trained XML file using the Haar Algorithm is used (`haarcascade_frontalface_default.xml`).
 You can download the classifier for face detection from [Haarcascades on GitHub](https://github.com/opencv/opencv/tree/master/data/haarcascades).

 #### LBPHFaceRecognizer